Global shipping network

 The global shipping network is the worldwide network of maritime traffic.
 From a network science perspective ports represent nodes and routes represent lines.
 Transportation networks have a crucial role in today's economy, more precisely, maritime traffic is one of the most important drivers of global trade.

 History

-Despite estimates that 90% of world trade is transported on water, the shipping industry is probably less in the public eye than other sectors.
-Due to bigger vessels and economies of scale – partly also because of the appearance of standardized containers - the cost of shipping is quite cheap: a transport of a DVD player costs only $1.5 to reach Europe.
-Today's most crowded sea route is between China and the US, which is also quite unbalanced, as the amount of goods travelling from China to the US are four times higher than the opposite direction.
-Also new routes can be opened – for example Russia's Northeast Passage is a quicker way to get to Europe from China.
-High-tech Ports are also having ever better services. (automated terminals etc.)

-Until recently one could not really know much about how these ports and kilometer long ferries are related from a network science perspective.
-Luckily we can have a detailed picture about how maritime traffic works.
-Due to a Climatological Database a visualization can be seen on the 18-19th century ocean traffic.
-Not only the year-to-year changes – that mostly represent strong trade relations between countries like Britain and India – but seasonal changes can be also recognized.
+90% of world trade is transported on water and in 2012, the most heavily trafficked sea route saw ships travel predominantly from China to the West Coast of the United States.

 The network science perspective

 As with every network, maritime traffic can be also viewed through a network scientist's glass.
 Ports can be regarded as nodes and the paths ferries travelling on are the lines.
 If this network is just as any other like railway or airport networks, one can have valid statements about its operation.
 The ocean's traffic system also has its routes, gateways, some of which functioning as a major hub or interconnection.

 A paper by Kaluza et al. investigates cargo ship movements on real data.
 They use data on all major ports and the largest ships, that can be regarded as the majority of the shipping transport – it contains 93% of the total world capacity of cargo ship transport.
 Here, "each trajectory can be interpreted as a small directed network where the nodes are ports linked together if the ship travelled directly between ports".
 The weights of the links between i and j ports are the potential space of the ships travelling between them.